deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-dataplane-v2-network-policies.md

 PONG
 ```

-With this we can confirm conectivity to the Redis database.
+With this, we can confirm connectivity to the Redis database.
 A malicious actor can use different commands to access data or disrupt the service.
-Also keep in mind that this behavior can be explored across all components of the application.
+Also, keep in mind that a malicious actor can explore this behavior across all application components.
 We are using the Redis database just as an example.

 ## Kubernetes Network Policies